TheXadGaming/TheWilderness/README.md

-# TheWilderness
+# The Wilderness:
-This is the Source Code for TheXadGaming's Game The Wilderness.
-Written in BASIC.
+This is the Source Code to @TheXadGaming's game The Wilderness, this code is hosted by: @PixlaStudios.
+This game is currently only avalible for Windows.